One last day to get first COVID vaccine shot at FEMA sites in Philadelphia

 The two FEMA run vaccine sites in Philadelphia are at the Pennsylvania Convention Center and the Esperanza Health Center.

+Action News spoke to her Monday afternoon as she was working to convince people to get vaccinated.

-"There's about 3 to 4 people that said to me, 'I'm going to go and get my shot today.'
+"There's about three to four people that said to me, 'I'm going to go and get my shot today.'
 So, I think that we did our job," said Garcia.

 Monday's outreach brought FEMA to the Bethel Worship Center along West Wyoming Avenue.
 The congregation was distributing food boxes as FEMA employees shared knowledge.